UPDATED July 21, 2020.

 - Engagement rate (engagement divided by viewable impressions for each post)

-This information can be viewed in the same date ranges as all other types of ads, however it is not downloadable as of now.
+This information can be viewed in the same date ranges as all other types of ads, and as of mid-July 2020 is now available for downlaod.

 Where to Begin